mvaldesdeleon/gerpc/README.md

 // start the grpc server, with the provided default encoder and decoder
 // host defaults to '0.0.0.0' and can be overriden
-// server credentials are also accepted as an optional second argument server.start({port: 8080, encode, decode});
+// server credentials and native options are also accepted as optional second and third arguments, respectively server.start({port: 8080, encode, decode});
+// returns { tryShutdown, forceShutdown }
+// tryShutdown: () -> Promise(undefined)
+// forceShutdown: () -> undefined

 // and now you have a running gRPC server, using (binary) JSON for encoding/decoding its messages
 ```